What to watch for today

 Obama’s State of the Union address.
 The US president delivers his fifth annual address to Congress members who shut down his government a few months ago.
 Obama is likely to discuss immigration and income inequality; pundits will be watching how he handles the delicate issue of Obamacare.

 American Airlines flies out of the red.
 In its first quarterly results since the merger with US Airways to form the world’s largest airline, American is expected to post earnings per share of 55 cents, against a loss of 23 cents a year ago—but most of the costs from the merger won’t be accounted for this quarter.

-Turkey tries to save its currency.
-Turkey’s central bank will hold an emergency meeting after the lira fell to fresh record lows yesterday.
+hold an emergency meeting after the lira fell to fresh record lows yesterday.
 Policymakers will discuss raising rates to stem the lira’s decline, which has hurt Turkish firms with foreign debts and deterred international investors.

 Mohamed Morsi faces trial, again.
 The deposed Egyptian president is back in court over his and other Muslim Brotherhood leaders’ escape from prison during the riots that brought down Hosni Mubarak in January 2011.
 The trial is taking place on the three-year anniversary of the jail break.